 In St. James’s Primary we aim to provide a stimulating and caring environment in where all children are offered an education of the highest quality.
 Each pupil is valued individually and equally and learns to become a happy, well adjusted member of society.

 We aim to provide a broad, balanced coherent and progressive curriculum, which offers challenge and enjoyment and is consistent with National and Local Guidelines.

-Enable our pupils to be successful learners, confident individuals, responsible citizens, effective contributors and to achieve the standard of attainment which is appropriate to age, aptitude and ability.
+We enable our pupils to be successful learners, confident individuals, responsible citizens, effective contributors and to achieve the standard of attainment which is appropriate to age, aptitude and ability.

-Provide equal learning opportunities for all pupils within an effective system that takes account of their educational, pastoral and social needs.
+We provide equal learning opportunities for all pupils within an effective system that takes account of their educational, pastoral and social needs.

-Provide a range of teaching and learning approaches, which take account of individual needs and achievements of pupils.
+We provide a range of teaching and learning approaches, which take account of individual needs and achievements of pupils.

-Promote an ethos which develops and fosters wisdom, justice, compassion and integrity and which respects and values all members of the school community, encouraging a sense of pride and commitment to global citizenship.
+We promote an ethos which develops and fosters wisdom, justice, compassion and integrity and which respects and values all members of the school community, encouraging a sense of pride and commitment to global citizenship.

-Provide well-organised, effective resources that support learning and teaching.
+We provide well-organised, effective resources that support learning and teaching.

-Establish a team led by the Head Teacher, which works effectively towards the successes of the school.
+We have an established team, led by the Head Teacher, which works effectively towards the successes of the school.

-Pupils are encouraged to achieve these aims through a golden time process.
+Pupils are encouraged to achieve these aims through a Golden Time process.
 Pupils are encouraged to respect others in order to keep their Golden Time and this is awarded at the end of a week in a quality, fun experience shaped by pupils themselves

-All pupils participate in designing their class rules based on the rights of the child and some classes will create ‘Class Charters’.
+All pupils participate in designing their class rules based on the Rights of the Child and some classes will create ‘Class Charters’.

 During break times pupils are clear on the adults supervising them and where to report to should there be an incident